 Draft Recommendations

 #1 The WG recommends that it is not desirable to make transformation of contact information mandatory.

 However, the current WHOIS and the future, new Registration Directory Service (RDS) databases should be capable of receiving input in the form of non-Roman script contact information.
+If WHOIS were to be replaced by a system without IRD functionality, there would be pressure from the non-Roman script world for that system to be replaced.

+The WG notes that some stakeholders are in favour of mandatory transformation.

-Even if money were no object, it would be undesirable to transform all non-Roman script contact information as it would not be consistent and accurate enough for many purposes without checking.
+However, even if money were no object, it would be undesirable to transform all non-Roman script contact information as it would not be consistent and accurate enough for many purposes without checking.

 #2 The WG recommends that any future gTLD directory service should be capable of storing non-Roman script data and a transformed version in Roman script to accommodate the possibility of a ‘best practice’ transformation service.

 #3 The WG recommends that as part of the PDP on the purpose of gTLD Registration Data, the need to add IRD capability (see #2) to any new gTLD Directory Service is addressed.
-Crucially this should include tag fields to indicate the languages used in the addresses and date fields.
+Crucially this should include tag fields to indicate the languages used in the address fields.

-#4 The WG recommends that registrants provide their contact information in the language/script that their registrar operates in.
-The WG believes that this will provide data that is as accurate and reliable as possible.
-The WG notes that this recommendation does not prevent registrars/registries from providing voluntary best practice transformation.
+#4 The WG recommends that registrants provide their contact information in a language or script appropriate for the region in which that address is located.
+The WG believes that this will provide data that are as accurate as possible.
+The WG notes that this recommendation does not prevent registrars/registries from providing best practice transformation.

 C2.
 Who should decide who should bear the burden of translating contact information to a single common language or transliterating contact information to a single common script?